reevesj53/p.post/README.md

 <!-- badges: end -->

-The goal of p.post is to populate a spreadsheet with the number of successes required for a range of parameters:
+The goal of p.post is to populate a spreadsheet with the number of successes required, given number of subjects , to satisfy conditions for the posterior probability of the underlying success rate, p_post.
+The following parameters are used:

-- n
+- : **Number of subjects**.
+The number of successes are calculated for
+  1: sample size.
 - p1
 - p2